 General.
 Because we have a limited number of available authorized but unissued shares of common stock under our articles of incorporation, we decided to maximize the amount of capital that we intend to raise at this time through a separate private placement of \$39.3 million of a new series of mandatorily convertible preferred stock, referred to as Series A Convertible Preferred Stock, to a small group of existing shareholders.
 August C. Meyer, Jr., one of our directors, and certain members of his family, including his adult daughter who, prior to completion of the public offering, beneficially owned more than 5% of our common stock (collectively referred to as the Meyer family), have agreed to purchase, individually or through various trusts established for their benefit, \$27.0 million of the Series A Convertible Preferred Stock.
-In addition, all of our other directors, have agreed to purchase, in the aggregate, \$12.3 million of the Series A Convertible Preferred Stock.
+In addition, all of our other directors and several of our executive officers, as well as one individual accredited investor who is an existing stockholder but not a member of our board of directors, have agreed to purchase, in the aggregate, \$12.3 million of the Series A Convertible Preferred Stock.
 We believe that all of the Series A Convertible Preferred Stock to be issued will constitute Tier 1 capital for regulatory purposes.